iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 > To work efficiently in Aperture, you can use floating windows of controls called *heads-up displays (HUDs)* to modify images.

-When Aperture says, this, it *really* means it.
+When Aperture says this, it *really* means it.
 If you can select an image, you can edit it right where you are with that HUD.

 Aperture's map (which by some miracle still works eleven years after it was discontinued) doesn't show the images *on* the map, but rather underneath it.
-It's less pretty, but combines the first two full-window views in the Photos example — the map on top, and the images in the visible map area underneath.
+It's less pretty, but combines the first two steps of the journey in the Photos example — the map on top, and the images in the visible map area underneath.
 Clicking a pin refines the selection of images.

-Alight, let's find another photo of my car in the Alps.
+Alight, let's find another photo of my car in the Alps:

 <img width="800" src="/pictures/aperture/aperture1.png" />
 {:.center .no-border}